Lightning Damage Coverage: What Home Insurance Pays For

 Electrical System Damage

 A lightning strike can send tens of thousands of volts through your home's wiring in a fraction of a second.
 Standard homeowners policies typically cover the cost to repair or replace your electrical panel, wiring, outlets, and connected systems.
-However, pre-existing wiring issues or gradual deterioration are not covered — the damage must be sudden and directly caused by the lightning event.
+However, pre-existing wiring issues or gradual deterioration are not covered.
+The damage must be sudden and directly caused by the lightning event.
+For more on how structural coverage works after a major event, see our guide on structural damage coverage.

 Electronics and Power Surges

-Standard personal property coverage does protect electronics damaged by a lightning-caused power surge, but there are important sub-limits to know.
-Most insurers cap coverage per individual item or category:
+Standard personal property coverage does protect electronics damaged by a lightning-caused power surge, but there are important limits to know.
+Most mainstream HO-3/HO-5 policies simply apply the overall personal property limit and only impose special sub-limits on jewelry, firearms, and collectibles, not general electronics.
+However, budget or restricted policies often cap electronics coverage at a few thousand dollars per category.

 Item Type Typical Sub-Limit Per Item Overall Category Cap